herodevs/cli/README.md

 ### Prerequisites

-Install node v20 or higher: [Download Node](https://nodejs.org/en/download)
+- Install node v20 or higher: [Download Node](https://nodejs.org/en/download)
+- The HeroDevs CLI expects that you have all required technology installed for the project that you are running the CLI against
+  - For example, if you are running the CLI against a Gradle project, the CLI expects you to have Java installed.

 ### Installation methods